What is a Security Deposit on a NYC Rental Application?

 Security deposits usually must be certified funds.

-Nowadays, are there numerous websites and apps that landlords and brokerages can use to collect these funds such as through banking apps and payment services.
+Nowadays, there are numerous websites and apps that landlords and brokerages can use to collect these funds, such as through banking apps and payment services.

-Of course, in the case of partial payments as mentioned above, this amount might be refunded to you instead.
+Of course, in the case of partial payments, as mentioned above, this amount might be refunded to you instead.

 Very rarely, you might encounter a landlord that requires all cash.